-To create a brilliant customer experience, your company’s physical spaces can be welcoming and easily accessed by people who are blind or have low vision.
+To create a brilliant customer experience, your company’s physical spaces can be welcoming and easily accessed by people who are blind, deafblind or have low vision.
 That means creating accessible signage and buildings.
 Think about how easy your entrance is to find and whether your reception area is uncluttered.
 If you have a shop, could someone find where to pay for their goods easily?
 Do your lifts have accessible signage so that everyone can use them?

 - advising councils on shared spaces, pedestrian crossings and footpaths.

 - working with transport agencies on creating accessible trains.

 Our team offer one-on-one consultation and advice.
 Whether it is for a space that currently exists, or one yet to be created, we can help.

 To find out more about accessible environments, get in touch with us by calling 0800 24 33 33 or send an email to email@example.com